 "Courageous things took place at the UCO when the pandemic started.
 Faculty staff did a wonderful job at maintaining a sense of community.
 Staff were checking on our mental and emotional health on a regular basis... and every single [email] was emblazoned with the word 'We'." ~ Sanja Maretic

-We are currently operating a blended learning approach for students, combining face-to-face practical classes with remote learning where possible.
+We are currently operating a blended learning approach for students, combining face-to-face practical classes using PPE with remote learning.
 This year has provided a valuable opportunity for us to embrace virtual teaching and learning and we hope you will find the virtual learning elements of your course beneficial.
-We do however know that the practical elements of the course are key to your development as an osteopath, and are continuing these while current guidance permits us to do so with additional safety measures in place.
+We are investing further in this area to give students more flexibility in the way they learn - see our updates for applicants and offer holders page for more information.

 Attending the UCO